reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-calcite-hcl.rst

 `ChemicalSystem`_ is a class that represents a system and its attributes and properties, such as phases (in our case aqueous and mineral ones), species, elements (5 in total, i.e., *H*, *O*, *Ca*, *C*, *Cl*), formula matrix, as well as chemical and thermodynamical model.
-Class `ReactionSystem`_ represents a system of the chemical reaction by a collection of `Reaction`_ class instances.
+Class `ReactionSystem`_ serves as a system of the chemical reaction by a collection of `Reaction`_ class instances.
 It provides convenient methods that calculate the equilibrium constants, reaction quotients, and rates of the reactions.